-All expenditure over £500 for the 2018/19 financial year and beyond will be published on the Transport for London (TfL) transparency website.
+This information - CRL expenditure over £500 - is also published on the Transport for London (TfL) website.

 Fraud Prevention and Detection

 CRL takes the risk of fraud very seriously, which is why there is a distinct oversight committee responsible for constantly assessing the risk of fraud to our business and encouraging the adoption of up to date and proportionate fraud prevention measures within our business and across the wider supply chain.

 The Crossrail Ltd (CRL) Audit Committee reports twice a year to the Transport for London (TfL) Audit and Assurance committee.
 CRL’s fraud statistics are included with TfL and available on the their Transparency webpage.

 CRL publishes Crossrail Project Updates which are submitted to London Assembly on a monthly basis.

 Details of the Board membership and senior executives are available on the Leadership Team section this website and minutes of Board meetings are maintained by the CRL are available on the Crossrail Board Minutes section of this website.

 POLICIES AND PROCEDURES